Andreas-Pieper/Supersingular/README.md

 Input:

--p a prime number
+-p a prime number.
--O a maximal order in a quaternion Q-algebra ramified only at (p, infty) -f a 2x2 Matrix with entries in O as in the paper
+-O a maximal order in a quaternion Q-algebra ramified only at (p, infty).
+-f a 2x2 Matrix with entries in O as in the paper.

 Output:
 All the Matrices f_1 such that f=f_1+(f-f_1) is a decomposition as in the paper.